A Unified Theory of Diversity in Ensemble Learning: A Very Short Introduction to Bias-Variance Decompositions

-The bullseye (yellow circle) is the target for a single {\em test} point, and each blue dot is a prediction from a model trained with a different {\em training} set.
-A model with high bias, low variance (e.g., linear regression) will be insensitive to small training data changes, but have an expected value far from the target.
-A model with low bias, high variance (e.g., a regression tree) will have an expected value that is close to the target, but will be very sensitive to training data changes, meaning any given model is likely to overfit.
-Note that $D$ does not {\em have} to refer to training data; there is a decomposition with respect to any initial condition (e.g., initial weights for neural networks).
-Note also that we may use the term {\em bias} (correspondingly {\em variance}) to indicate the value at point ${\bf x}$, or in expectation over the distribution of ${\bf X}$---which of the two is intended will be made clear from context.
+The bullseye (yellow circle) is the target for a single {\em test} point, and each blue dot is a prediction from a model given a different {\em training} set.
+A model with high bias/low variance will be on average far from the target, and insensitive to small data changes.
+A model with low bias/high variance will have an expected value close to the target, but be very sensitive to data changes, meaning any given model is likely to overfit.
+The random variable $D$ does not {\em have} to be over data, but can be any stochastic quantity involved in learning the model, e.g., random weights in a neural network.\\

-As model capacity increases, bias \emph{tends to decrease}, and variance {\em tends to increase}: the \emph{bias-variance trade-off}.
-This is a simplified view, which does not always capture more complex underlying behavior e.g., \citet{belkin2018reconciling}.
-The terms in Equation~\eqref{bvsqloss} can be estimated from data (details in Appendix~\ref{app:estimating}) illustrated in Figure~\ref{fig:bvtree}.

-\paragraph{Bias-variance decompositions apply for more than just squared loss.} \citet{geman1992neural} is a widely-appreciated result.
-However, similar decompositions hold for other losses, e.g., the KL-divergence of class probability estimates \citep{heskes1998bias}, which we illustrate with a ``dartboard" for $k=3$ classes in Figure~\ref{fig:simplexes}.
+\paragraph{Bias-variance decompositions apply for more than just squared loss.} \citet{geman1992neural} is a widely appreciated result.
+It is less well known that similar decompositions hold for other losses, e.g., the KL-divergence of class probability estimates \citep{heskes1998bias}.
+Assume $\vectory$ is a one-hot vector of length $k$, and $\vectorq\in\mathbb{R}^k$ is our model's predicted distribution over the $k$ labels.
+The expected risk decomposes\footnote{Heskes (1998) presents a slight variation, though the expressions are equivalent.
+See Appendix \ref{app:decomposiingCrossEntropy}.} in a similar three-part form:

-The bias/variance terms take {\em different functional forms} for each loss.
-For example, Geman et al's original bias term is often referred to as `squared bias', but the square turns out to be an artefact of using this particular loss, and is not present in other cases.
-Furthermore, the terms obey a different geometry, defined by the loss function of interest---this manifests in the `expected model' being replaced by other forms, e.g., a normalised geometric mean for the KL-divergence.